 Frequently Asked Questions . . .
 FAQ

-In Engineering, the questions are often more specific, and some answers just spon more questions.
-If that’s the case for you, please Contact Us, and let’s talk about your specific project.
-We’re happy to help.
+In Engineering, questions are often specific, and some answers just spon more questions.
+If that’s the case, please Contact Us, and let’s talk about your specifics.
+We’re happy to take a minute.

-In context of what we do at Synthesis, Engineering Services are tasks, or consulting, or analysis related to technical topics; usually as a support for businesses with product design, development, failures, or manufacturing.
-It can also include supply chain support, materials, and processes for production.
+In context of what we do at Synthesis, Engineering Services are tasks, or consulting, or analysis on technical topics; usually to support businesses with product design, product development, failure analysis (forensics), or manufacturing.
+The list also includes supply chain support, material choices, and process optimization.

-Read more about Engineering Services on these pages:
+Read about many of the Engineering Services we provide on these pages:

-The single most constraining aspect of Product Development is cost.
-However, the cost of Engineering is not usually the biggy.
-It’s not cheap to develop, or to manufacture new things, so it’s really important to make good decisions and control cost.
-That’s where Synthesis experience and knowledge come in to help.
-Every new project is different, so we can’t guess at the cost for you, however, we can help you minimize project costs overall.
-We have found dozens of ways that customers pay far too much, and in that alone, we can save money.
-We’ll help you think through the cost options and find ways to minimize this aspect of your new development.
+Every new project is different, so without details, we can’t guess at the cost for you.
+However, we constantly see dozens of ways customers pay too much, and in that alone, we can save money.
+We’ll help you think through options and find ways to minimize this aspect of your new development.

 Again, it’s impossible to estimate a project without understanding it.
-That being said, spending money for consulting to streamline your hurdles and accelerate your project almost always puts you ahead in the long run.
-And, for shorter projects, it certainly saves money over hiring full-time staff.
-Here is a post about just that.
+That said, spending money for consulting to streamline your hurdles and accelerate your project puts you ahead in the long run.
+Also, for shorter projects, it certainly saves money over hiring full-time staff.
+Read more on cost benefits.

 How It Works:

 There are many ways to structure relationships, but these are the most common:

 - If the project is well defined from beginning to end, we can work on a Firm, Fixed Price.
 We’ll agree on services and price, then work to that.

 - If the project path is not well defined, or if end goals are not definitive, we can work to Time and Materials.